cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-meowbrek2-trollstore.md

 ::: warning

-if you are currently using *rootful* palera1n, you need to first <router-link to="/removing-palera1n">Remove rootful palera1n</router-link> before proceeding.
+if you are currently using *rootful* palera1n, or setup *rootless* palera1n **before April 27th, 2023**, you need to first <router-link to="/removing-palera1n">Remove rootful palera1n</router-link> before proceeding.

-If you are using *rootless* palera1n, this is not an issue, and you can continue with these steps.
+If you are using *rootless* palera1n, and set it up **before April 27th, 2023**, this is not an issue, and you can continue with these steps.

 :::